 I am a member of the College of Registered Psychotherapists of Ontario, have completed the CTP program for training in psychotherapy and have graduated with a Bachelor of Arts from the University of Toronto.
 I have also worked for over twenty years as a social worker in the community, addressing issues of addiction, mental health, homelessness and poverty.

-" The True Self is the position from which come the spontaneous gesture and
+" The True Self is the position from which comes the spontaneous gesture

 - D.W.
 Winnicott.